 While the opinion is generally divided into two camps, there’s also a particular segment of the shaving population that doesn’t really care which blade they use as long as it does its job.
-For these men, all razors are the same; the number of blades don’t make much of a difference in their shaving routine.
+For these men, all razors are the same; the number of blades doesn’t make much of a difference in their shaving routine.

-It’s the difference between making your shaving routine a tedious chore, or a personal luxury that you always enjoy.
+Here at Naked Armor, we think the number of blades matters.
+It’s the difference between making your shaving routine a tedious chore or a personal luxury that you always enjoy.

 Here's what you can find in this article:

 - Which Is The Right Razor For You?

 Multi-blade razors, like disposable razors and cartridge razors, are a recent invention.2 In 1971, when they produced the first two-blade razor on a consumer market already primed for convenience, it revolutionized the shaving industry.